 Many folks don’t even realize that they have committed an act of non-Compliance.
 The occurrence might be completely innocent and accidental.

 You have to ask yourself, where are my exposures?
-PTs are often so dialed in to: how am I supposed to be a skilled therapist?
+Physical therapists are often so dialed in to: how am I supposed to be a skilled therapist?
 A good owner?
 A valued staff member?

 But there are non-Compliance pot holes all over the road that you must become aware of.
 For example, one that really surprises people is in terms of Referral programs – Did you know that you can’t offer or solicit anything of value to induce or reward referrals?